HungVoCs47/HungVoCs47/README.md

 - 🔭 I’m currently studying on Ho Chi Minh University of Technology (HCMUT)
-- 🌱 I’m currently learning Data Science and Machine Learning
+- 🌱 I’m currently a Machine Learning Engineer.
+I am majoring in Natural Language Processing (NLP).
-- 📫 How to reach me: Facebook: https://www.facebook.com/profile.php?id=100018215344742
+ 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/hung-vo-1695a9181/